Coleraine, Ontario

 Coleraine is an unincorporated rural community in Brampton, Peel Region, Ontario, Canada.
+It is at the intersection of Major Mackenzie and Highway 50, bordering Vaughan.

 History

 Coleraine was founded in the 1830s.
 The settlement's name may be derived from the names of two families who settled in the area, the Cole family and the Raines family.
 The Cole family built a house in the area, and Thomas Cole Jr. served as township councillor from 1863 to 1874.

 The settlement had a post office from 1852 to 1916.